autoreleasefool/hive-mind/README.md

    - Run `swiftlint` from the root of the repository.
    - There should be no errors or violations.
 If there are, please fix them before opening a PR.
 2. Open a PR with your changes 👍

+## Notice

+Hive Mind is not affiliated with Gen42 Games in any way.